skaur076/simranjit.github.io/_posts/2019-02-15-projectB-proposal.md

 ## Deliverables
-I will deliver a website prototype which i will make using all the properties of Figma.
+I will deliver a mobile app prototype which i will make using all the properties of Figma.
+I am making a app in which people can explore about India.
+I will make 10 artboards related to app.
+I am using iphone X frame of figma for this.

 ## References